Zelensky emerges as global hero in Ukraine battle against Russia - NewsBreak

 Sen. Ben Sasse (R-Neb.) tweeted that Zelensky was “a bigger man than Putin” and that “even the dictator’s cronies know.”

 Zelensky has done so at great personal risk, as U.S. officials have made it clear they believe Russian President Vladimir Putin wishes to knock out Ukraine’s leaders with lethal military strikes.
-Zelensky’s family has also remained in Ukraine.‘Invaders will die’: Former Miss Grand Ukraine joins fight against Russian forces
+Zelensky’s family has also remained in Ukraine.

 Sources who have spoken to people on the ground in Ukraine said there is a sense of surprise among many Ukrainians in terms of how Zelensky has met the moment.
 The political novice won election in grand style in 2019, but polls suggested he was getting mixed reviews from the public before the invasion.